 Wetland 10 borders Tributary I, which drains northwest to the South Fork of the Palouse River.
-The South Fork Palouse River is a tributary of the Palouse River, which is a major tributary to the Snake River.
+The South Fork Palouse River is a tributary of the Palouse River which is a major tributary to the Snake River.

 Wetland 13 is a Category III, palustrine scrub-shrub (PSS) wetland.
 It is confined by a steep slope on the north and an area with predominantly higher elevation on the south side.
 CRP lands are to the north and south of the wetland.
 There is cropland along the wetland edges with farming activities up to the grassy borders in the lower reaches.
-Wetland 13 is dominated by hawthorn (Crataegus douglasii), red-osier dogwood, cow parsnip (Heracleum maximum), and reed canarygrass.
+Wetland 13 is dominated by hawthorn (Crataegus douglasii), red-osier dogwood (Cornus sericea), cow parsnip (Heracleum maximum), and reed canarygrass.
 There are also scattered cottonwood trees in the upper portions of the drainage.
 This wetland scored over 50 percent for water quality functions.
-Due to its structural diversity, it also provides moderate function for wildlife habitat.

-Wetland 13 is contiguous with Tributary W, which flows westerly toward US- 95 through a farmstead and along Zeitler Road.
+Wetland 13 is contiguous with Tributary W which flows westerly toward US- 95 through a farmstead and along Zeitler Road.
 Tributary W continues through Wetland 34 and drains to the South Fork Palouse River through a series of open tributaries and wetlands.
-The South Fork Palouse River is a tributary of the Palouse River, which is a major tributary to the Snake River.
+The South Fork Palouse River is a tributary of the Palouse River which is a major tributary to the Snake River.